learning-zone/ielts-materials/writing.md

 To sum up, it is important for students to opt for university education.
 It equips them with the skills to grow professionally and also enhance their overall personality and character.

+## Q. ***Some people think that the main factors influencing a child\'s development these days are things such as television, friends, and music.
+Others believe that the family still remains more important.
+Discuss both views and give your opinion.
+Give reasons for your answer and include any relevant examples from your own knowledge or experience.***

+<h2><p align="center"><b>OR</b></p></h2>

+## Q. ***Some people think that parents should teach children how to be good members of society.
+Others, however, believe that school is the place to learn this.
+Discuss both views and give your opinion.
+Give reasons for your answer and include any relevant examples from your own knowledge or experience.***

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>